mdchad/bambu-assignment/README.md

 #### Why use next.js?

 For a simple web application with minimal interaction and just a simple API call on the backend, for me the best way is to server-render the application.
-Server-rendered app will boost the the initial load time since browser is not doing the the rendering on the browser.
+Server-rendered app will boost the the initial load time since browser is not doing the rendering on the browser.

 #### Why use lambda@Edge?

 [Edge-side rendering](https://youtu.be/MBndZddVQdw?t=811) has been on the rise lately.
 Lambda@Edge provides us with the architecture to deliver our web application to the users using AWS Lambda together with Cloudfront.
-Cloudfront is a CDN which means that it will serve our users nearest to the edge location and simultaneously improve the delivery speed to our users.
+Cloudfront is a CDN which means that it will make use of the nearest edge location and simultaneously improve the delivery speed to our users.

 ## Further Reading